PS43Foundation/data-dunkers/docs/README.md

 |Inquiry <br> (Personal Projects)|Explore data sets through basketball or other domains of interest <br> Encourage student voice and choice to build both digital and data science skills <br> Amplify creativity and personalization|
 |Career Opportunities|Seek new opportunities in the field <br> Discover and explore career pathways and opportunities in data science|

+For questions or further information, please contact DataDunkers@Dell.com.

 ## Organizations

 Data Dunkers is brought to you by